The importance of MVPs (Minimum Viable Products) and MMPs (Minimum Marketable Products)

 What else do you need to convert an MVP into an MMP?

 First, an MMP should be intuitive to use.
-To achieve this, companies should rely on experienced UI/UX designers who optimise the frontend (=user interface) of the product for use by end-customers.
-Additional features that distract from the main function of the product should be removed to avoid creating unnecessary confusion among users about the purpose of the product.
-It is equally important to implement the feedback already collected on the MVP in the MMP.
+To achieve this, companies should rely on experienced UI/UX designers who optimize the frontend (=user interface) of the landing page for use by end customers.
+Additional features and new features that distract from the product's primary function and the business model should be removed to avoid creating unnecessary confusion among users about the purpose of the product.
+Implementing the feedback collected on the MVP in the MMP is equally essential.

-By the way: In the case of applications that are developed to digitalise internal company processes or to improve the customer experience of an already existing product, the development of the final product can be started immediately.
-However, this goes without saying that the applications must still be tested on all future user groups and discussed with them in order to design the best possible solution.
+In the case of applications that are developed to digitalize internal company processes or to improve the customer experience of an already existing product, the development of the final product can be started immediately.
+However, the applications must still be tested on all future user groups and discussed with them to design the best possible solution.

 Related blog's